About the Test

 MCV levels are reported as within the reference range if they fall within the expected range for a healthy individual.
 If the MCV result is outside of the reference range, it may be reported as high or low.

-People with anemia or other health conditions can have normal or abnormal MCV results.
+If you have anemia or other health conditions you can have normal or abnormal MCV results.
 It is also possible for healthy people to have a normal or abnormal MCV result.

 In patients with anemia, MCV results are categorized as follows:

-- Low MCV means that red blood cells are smaller than normal and may indicate microcytic anemia.
-This condition may be caused by iron deficiency, lead poisoning, or thalassemia, a genetic condition which causes your body to have less hemoglobin than normal.
+- Low MCV means that RBC are smaller than normal and may indicate microcytic anemia.
+This condition may be caused by iron deficiency, lead poisoning, or thalassemia, a genetic condition that causes your body to have less hemoglobin than normal.

 - Normal MCV may indicate normocytic anemia.
-This can occur when an individual experiences symptoms of anemia due to sudden blood loss, kidney failure, or aplastic anemia, a rare disorder where the body does not produce enough red blood cells.
+This can occur when an individual experiences symptoms of anemia due to sudden blood loss, kidney failure, or aplastic anemia, a rare disorder where the body does not produce enough RBC.

-- High MCV means that red blood cells are too large and indicates macrocytic anemia.
+- High MCV means that the RBC are too large and indicates macrocytic anemia.
 This condition can be caused by several factors including low folate or vitamin B12 levels or chemotherapy.

 MCV is usually not interpreted as an isolated measurement.
-Rather, it is compared to the results of your other red blood cell indices and CBC values, like hemoglobin and hematocrit.
+Rather, it is compared to the results of your other RBC indices and CBC values, like hemoglobin and hematocrit.
 Your doctor will also consider any symptoms or changes in your health when interpreting these test results.